BraveSquad/happytails/requirments.md

 **Why should we care about your product?**

-This product will bring like-minded individuals together and help find homes for some happy tails.
+This product will help streamline the search and adoption process when it comes to animals.

 ## Scope (In/Out)